amlt-by-coinfirm/AMLT-Report-oracle/docs/BaseAMLOracle.md

 it marks a user-accessible entry point, and gives us marginal gas savings when handling complex data types.
 Setters and getters from OpenZeppelin's contract encapsulation pattern also supports our pattern.
+External functions are overridable: in the future it might be useful that the Oracle (contract inheriting this contract) can override external entrypoints.
 We also implement a granular role-based access control by inheriting {AccessControl}.
 Because we combine role-based access control with function based access control, we use function names as our role names.
 Role check is